pie6k/use-needed-state/README.md

 # use-needed-state

 It looks the same as regualr `useState`, but it'll watch what parts of state were actually used during the render.

-If state is updated, but used part of state is equal - it'll skip re-render
+So even if you'll update using 'setState', but parts used during the render did not change (are equal) - it'll skip re-render

 ## example